Al Connelly: Career

-At the age of 18, Connelly was asked to play with (future Glass Tiger bandmates) singer Alan Frew and bassist Wayne Parker in their late seventies rock band Onyx.
-The group disbanded after two years and Connelly formed a punk band called The Untouchable Lowlifes.
-They recorded some of Connelly's and singer Roland Merkle's songs.
+At the age of 18, Connelly was asked to play with (future Glass Tiger bandmates) singer Alan Frew and bassist Wayne Parker in their late 1970s rock band Onyx.
+The group disbanded after two years and Connelly formed a punk band briefly called The Untouchable Lowlifes, recording some of Connelly's and singer Roland Merkle's songs.

-In Toronto, Alan Frew and Wayne Parker joined forces with keyboardist Sam Reid and drummer Michael Hanson, to form the band Tokyo, which later developed into Glass Tiger.
+In Toronto, Frew and Wayne Parker joined forces with keyboardist Sam Reid and drummer Michael Hanson, to form the band Tokyo, which later developed into Glass Tiger.
 Connelly was asked to join the new band in 1983, and he performed with the band at first mainly in the Toronto area.
 The band signed a recording contract in 1985 with Capitol Records, resulting in Glass Tiger's debut and multi-platinum album, The Thin Red Line in 1986.

 While on a writing trip to Vancouver, British Columbia, Connelly joined bandmates Sam Reid and Alan Frew to contribute to the songs "Don't Forget Me (When I'm Gone)" and "Someday".
 The two singles topped the American Billboard charts in 1986.

 Glass Tiger received three Juno Awards that year: Album of the Year, The Thin Red Line, Single of the Year, "Don't Forget Me (When I'm Gone)", and Most Promising Group of the Year.
 The band was also nominated for a Grammy Award for Best New Artist in 1987.

 Connelly toured with Glass Tiger in the United States as part of the Raised on Radio Tour and on Tina Turner's European Break Every Rule Tour.
 Connelly recorded in Los Angeles for Glass Tiger's third album, Simple Mission, which was released by Capitol Records in 1991.
 The album received radio play in Europe and Canada, and the single "My Town" reached No. 1 in Germany and #33 in the UK.
 The album went platinum in Canada, and the single "Animal Heart" reached No. 2 on Canadian rock charts.

 That year Connelly toured with Glass Tiger, first in Canada and later in Europe with the Swedish band Roxette.

-In 2009 Glass Tiger, including Connelly, played to the Canadian Armed Forces stationed in Kandahar, Afghanistan, and at Camp Mirage.
+In 2009, Glass Tiger, including Connelly, played to the Canadian Armed Forces stationed in Kandahar, Afghanistan, and at Camp Mirage.
 They went into dangerous areas at Forward Operating Bases (FOBs) to bring acoustic versions of their songs to front line soldiers.

 Connelly toured across Canada in 2012 as part of Glass Tiger, along with Roxette, with whom they had toured Europe in 1992.
 This brought out a few new songs on the then released Greatest Hits album Then Now Next, with one new song introduced by Connelly, entitled "Stand Up (Give Yourself A Hand)".

+In the spring of 2019, Glass Tiger joined Corey Heart for a Nation wide tour with the then release of 33 Glass Tiger's album that featured new songs including "This Is Your Life".